Television content rating system: Netherlands

 The television rating system in the Netherlands was created in 2001 by the Dutch Institute for the Classification of Audiovisual Media (NICAM) and is known as Kijkwijzer (ViewingGuide or WatchWiser).
 The same rating systems are used for both television programmes and films, and serve partly as guidelines (Programmes with the classification 12, 14 and 16 years may only be broadcast from 8pm and with the classification 18 years from midnight.
-Cinemas and theaters in the country cannot provide films with the classification 16 years to people under the age of 16).
+Cinemas and theatres in the country cannot provide films with the classification 16 years to people under the age of 16).
 They are the same as Dutch film ratings.